maxlehot1234/crimondesert-inventoryexpander/README.md

 ## Credits

-Original concept and offset research by **kindiboy** (Inventory Expander mod).
+The original concept and offset research behind this tool is based on kindiboy's mod: Inventory Expander and on yukentseeme's mod: Inventory and Private Storage Expander - Json Mod Manager
 This GUI is a personal reimplementation built on top of that work.
+Full credit goes to kindiboy and yukentseeme for the initial discovery and the dynamic scan approach.

 ---